FERS & TSP Planning

 The FERS basic annuity is calculated using a formula based on your length of service and your high-3 average salary — the average of your three consecutive highest-earning years.
 For most employees, the multiplier is 1% per year of service.
 Employees who retire at age 62 or older with at least 20 years of service receive a higher multiplier of 1.1% per year.
 For example, an employee with 30 years of service and a high-3 average of $120,000 retiring before age 62 would receive approximately $36,000 annually before any survivor benefit elections or deductions.

 The FERS pension typically provides a stable base of income beginning at retirement.
+The broader federal retirement decision landscape shows how each income source begins to interact across time.
 The FERS Supplement, available to those who retire before age 62, bridges the gap until Social Security eligibility.
 Social Security then adds another income layer, and TSP withdrawals fill remaining gaps or support larger expenses.
 The challenge is not understanding each piece individually — it is coordinating when each source activates, how they interact with taxes, and how TSP withdrawals are sequenced so the system can support spending across multiple decades.

 The FERS survivor benefit is elected at retirement and the decision is generally irrevocable.
 Federal retirees can elect a full survivor benefit (50% of the unreduced pension to the surviving spouse, with a 10% reduction to the retiree's pension during their lifetime), a partial survivor benefit (25% to the surviving spouse, with a 5% reduction), or no survivor benefit.
 The election interacts with FEHB continuation for the surviving spouse — generally, only a surviving spouse who receives some level of survivor annuity is eligible to continue FEHB.
 Factors that typically matter in evaluating the decision include the age difference between spouses, other income sources available to the survivor, life insurance coverage, the surviving spouse's own retirement assets, and long term healthcare considerations.
 Because the choice is permanent, it is one of the few federal retirement decisions with no reset option.